gh0stzk/dotfiles/README.md

 | <kbd>super</kbd> + <kbd>alt</kbd> + <kbd>r</kbd>                                                                                                                                                         | Restart bspwm.                                                        |
 | `alt` + `F1`                                                                                                                                                                                             | Show keybinds cheatsheet                                              |

 And more..
-You need to look sxhkdrc file for more, or press F1 for a cheatsheet.
+You need to look sxhkdrc file for more, or press Alt + F1 for a cheatsheet.

 ---